imgix/fontmanager/README.md

     subcommands:
         register: add fonts to the font manager
-        unregister: remove fonts from the font manager
+        unregister: remove fonts to the font manager
+        list: list the font names in the manager
         verify: determine whether a font is supported on the current platform
-        list: list the font names in the manager

     register options:
         -s  scope for the operation, user (default) or session

-    unregister options:
+    register options:
         -s  scope for the operation, user (default) or session

     list options:
+        -p  list font paths (default)
-        -n  list PostScript names (default)
+        -n  list PostScript names
         -f  list font familty names

-        -p  list font paths
+        The -p and -n options may be combined to print out the PostScript name and the font path.
+The -f option can only be used by itself however.